Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Orthogonal and symplectic ensembles

+uniformly for $0\leq \xi \leq 1$ while $s$ stays bounded from below and, in the Laguerre case,~$\tau_{n'}$~stays bounded away from zero -- the Gaussian case being encoded with $\tau_{n'}=0$.
+Preserving uniformity, the expansion can be repeatedly differentiated with respect to the variables $s$ and $\xi$.
+The leading term $F_\beta(s,\xi)$ is given by \eqref{eq:Fbeta_Fpm} and the correction terms are the multilinear forms

-with certain polynomials $P_{\beta,j,k} \in \Q[s,\tau]$ that are independent of the dummy variable~$\xi$ and satisfy the duality relation $P_{1,j,k} = P_{4,j,k}$ --- the instances up to $j=4$ are displayed in Table~{\rm \ref{tab:2}}. \end{theorem}
+with certain polynomials $P_{\beta,j,k} \in \Q[s,\tau]$ that are independent of the dummy variable~$\xi$ and satisfy the duality relation $P_{1,j,k} = P_{4,j,k}$ -- the instances up to $j=4$ are displayed in Table~{\rm \ref{tab:2}}. \end{Theorem}

-Our substantiating evidence for that conditional theorem, and thus for the underlying structural Hypotheses I \& II (which are, turning backwards, themselves implied by the statement of Theorem~\ref{thm:orthogonal} as the proof of Lemma~\ref{lem:EpmFpm} shows), was already collected in Section~\ref{subsect:evidence} --- see also Fig.~\ref{fig:evidence}.
+Our substantiating evidence for that conditional theorem, and thus for the underlying structural Hypotheses I and II (which are, turning backwards, themselves implied by the statement of Theorem~\ref{thm:orthogonal} as the proof of Lemma~\ref{lem:EpmFpm} shows), was already collected in Section~\ref{subsect:evidence} -- see also Figure~\ref{fig:evidence}.